-Note: The FlexPrint 2 extruder must enter the space above the print head in the same way as the cables leading to the print head, ie. between the back and right pair of arms.
-Any other way is otherwise not safe and could damage the printer.
+Caution: The FlexPrint 2 extruder must enter the space above the print head in the same way as the cables leading to the print head, ie. between the back and right pair of arms.
+Any other way is not safe and could damage the printer.

 Place the extruder head on the Teflon tube.

 Use the supplied Allen key to screw the FlexPrint 2 extruder head to the printhead.